muutualswap/pancake-document/core-products/lottery-updated/lottery.md

 **Specifics:**

-* Lottery Ticket Fee for 1 ticket: 1 CAKE
+* Lottery Ticket Fee for 1 ticket: 1 BGSP
 * Single User Lottery Entry Limit: No limit
-* Paying for one ticket \(1 CAKE\) will give users a random 4 digit combination with each digit being between 1-10, for e.g. “1-9-3-2”
+* Paying for one ticket \(1 BGSP\) will give users a random 4 digit combination with each digit being between 1-10, for e.g. “1-9-3-2”
-* In the UI, users can choose to enter a multiple of 10 CAKE, which will buy them multiple tickets.
+* In the UI, users can choose to enter a multiple of 10 BGSP, which will buy them multiple tickets.

 \*\*\*\*